Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 gcc, etc. instead of the names of gcc-12-... in the AlmaLinux case.
 The 1500 softwares were installed at the initial update.

+One big difference was that the internet sites of any choices were opened immediately for Debian, while the number of internet sites were very limited by AlmaLinux as closed sites including fftw3 and else.

 The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] were tested for AlmaLinux and Debian OS.